Evolve (EP): Style

 Musically, the album features slight progressive influence along with blending more melody when compared to their previous releases.

 Background

 Chelsea Grin first confirmed work for a new EP at the end of 2011.
 Soon after this announcement, founding lead guitarist Michael Stafford left the band and was replaced by Jason Richardson of Born of Osiris as a touring member, before Richardson left Born of Osiris while out on tour with the band; which in turn resulted in him joining Chelsea Grin full-time.
 On May 9, 2012, Artery began streaming the song "Lilith".

-Evolve was tracked by Buckett at High Vibe Recordings, mixed by Jason Suecof at Audio Hammer Studios, and engineered by Dååth guitarist Eyal Levi.
+Evolve was tracked by Bucket at High Vibe Recordings, mixed by Jason Suecof at Audio Hammer Studios, and engineered by Dååth guitarist Eyal Levi.